Why Summer Feels Different When You're Neurodivergent

 This is why body image struggles and eating disorder thoughts often get louder in spring and summer.

 A huge part of it is the world we live in.
-Social media feeds insecurity and then sells people products to fix the insecurity it has just stirred up.
+Social media feeds insecurity and then sells people products to fix the insecurity it just stirred up.

-Right now, we are also living in a culture full of pressure around weight loss drugs, shrinking bodies, and chasing thinness at any cost.
+Right now, we’re also living in a culture full of pressure around weight loss drugs, shrinking bodies, and chasing thinness at any cost.
+It’s exhausting, and it can be genuinely dangerous.
+Nobody talks enough about the emotional cost of all of this.

 Why Summer Can Feel Even Harder for Neurodivergent People

-It is not just about body image.
+Summer can be especially difficult for neurodivergent people, and it isn’t just about body image.
 It can also be about sensory overwhelm.

 Heat, tighter clothes, lighter fabrics, more skin on show, changes in routine, holidays, social expectations, and feeling more visible can all make this time of year feel harder.
+When you’ve spent months hiding under jumpers and coats, spring and summer can feel exposing.
+That fear of standing out, being seen, and not being able to stay invisible can be really unsettling.

 This Isn't Failure.
 It's Protection.

+Control can show up in food, body image, exercise, and routines.
+That doesn’t mean you’re failing.
 Often, it means your nervous system is trying to protect you.

 So if this pressure is showing up for you, please be careful and kind to yourself.

+What if summer wasn’t something your body had to earn?
 What if summer was something your body gets to experience with you?

 Making memories.
 Having fun.
 Going on days out.
 Creating a bucket list.
 Laughing with people you care about.
 Feeling the warmth of the sun.
 Letting life happen without punishing yourself first.

-That is a very different kind of freedom.
+That’s a very different kind of freedom.

 Gentle Ways to Feel Safer in Your Body This Summer

-Ask yourself what feeling safer in your body would actually look like
+Ask yourself what feeling safer in your body would actually look like.
+Not perfect.
+Just safer.

+Choose comfort over appearance.
 Wear clothes that feel good, not clothes that make you feel like you have to shrink.

+Let food be regular instead of restrictive.
 Regular meals can help reduce chaos and support your nervous system.

+Meal prep, if it helps.
 Take some of the thinking out of food so it feels less overwhelming.

+Notice the voice, but don’t obey it.
 That critical voice may still show up.
 Try noticing it without letting it take control.

+Get curious.
 What are you distracting yourself from?
 What feeling is sitting underneath the urge to control your body?

-Real confidence does not come from finally looking “right.”
+Focus on building self-esteem from within.
+Real confidence doesn’t come from finally looking “right.”
 It comes from feeling grounded in who you are.

 You're Not Alone